Triangle Centrality

 \section{Performance}

-Next we give performance results for computing triangle centrality on larger graphs from the Stanford Network Analysis Project (SNAP)~\cite{bib:snapnets}.
-Because the asymptotic runtime bound for triangle centrality differs from the other centrality measures we've discussed, it would be meaningless to compare empirical wallclock times.
-Therefore we give benchmarks only for triangle centrality.
+Next, we give performance results for computing triangle centrality on larger graphs from the Stanford Network Analysis Project (SNAP)~\cite{bib:snapnets}.
+Because the asymptotic runtime bound for triangle centrality differs from the other centrality measures we have discussed, it would be meaningless to compare empirical wallclock times.
+Therefore, we give benchmarks only for triangle centrality.

-We implement our main algorithm given in Algorithm~\ref{alg:tricent_main} in C++ and Posix threads.
+We implement our main algorithm given in Algorithm~\ref{alg:tricent_main} in C++ and POSIX threads using the \textproc{triangleneighbor} procedure in Appendix~\ref{sec:trineighbor_alt}.
 The benchmarks were run on a single workstation with 256 GB of RAM and 28 Intel Xeon E5-2680 cores.
 Table~\ref{tbl:runtime} tabulates the runtime results.